M-o-a-T/moat/README.rst

 bits wide.
 More devices are possible with gateways.

 Lots of communication flows between small dumb devices ("clients") and some central system ("server").
-On the MoatBus there may be more than one server, so the server addresses get 2 bits.
+On the MoaT bus there may be more than one server, so the server addresses get 2 bits.
 Server address 0 is reserved for broadcast messages.
 Three "real" servers is deemed to be sufficient for redundancy.